-- 4. Confirm that the construction indicator light comes on.
-The construction indicator light stays on for about 30 seconds.
+- 4. Confirm that the (=) indicator light comes on.
+The (=) light stays on for about 30 seconds.
 The vehicle security system is now pre-armed.
 After about 30 seconds the vehicle security system automatically shifts into the armed phase.
-The construction is the second pre-arm time period, the driver's door is unlocked by the key or the keyfob, or the ignition key is turned to ACC or ON, the system will not arm. - If the key is turned slowly when locking the driver's door, the system may not arm.
-Furthermore, if the key is turned beyond the vertical position toward the unlock position to remove the key, the system may be disarmed when the key is removed.
-If the indicator light fails to glow for 30 seconds, unlock the door once and lock it again.
+The (=) light begins to flash once every 3 seconds.
+If, during the 30-second pre-arm time period, the driver's door is unlocked by the key or the keyfob, or the ignition key is turned to ACC or ON, the system will not arm. - If the key is turned slowly when locking the driver's door, the system may not arm.
+Furthermore, if the key is turned beyond the vertical position toward the

-• Even when the driver and/or passengers are in the vehicle, the system will arm with all doors closed and locked with the ignition key in the OFF position.
+- unlock position to remove the key, the system may be disarmed when the key is removed.
+If the indicator light fails to glow for 30 seconds, unlock the door once and lock it again. - Even when the driver and/or passengers are in the vehicle, the system will arm with all doors closed and locked with the ignition key in the OFF position.